On Dynamic Distributed Computing: Applications

-Thereafter, we describe two protocols that can broadcast messages in a network in the presence of an active adversary controlling a constant fraction of nodes.
-For an adversary controlling a fraction $\frac{1}{2l^2}$ of the nodes, it is fundamental that the messages exchanged are signed (we guarantee that there is a majority of honest nodes in each cluster).
-However, if the adversary controls a fraction $\frac{1}{3l^2}$ of the nodes, this assumption can be relaxed and the messages do not need to be signed.
-This result can be proven by extending Corollary \ref{cor} to demonstrate that in this situation there are in each cluster strictly less than one third of malicious nodes (see Remark \ref{third}).
+If there is no adversary and the network is a good expander graph, it is easy to design an efficient broadcast algorithm: each node simply forwards the message to all its neighbors.
+The time complexity equals the diameter $\diameter$ of the graph (defined as the maximum over the length of the shortest path between two vertices), while the communication cost equals the number of edges.
+An even more efficient solution consists in sending the message only through the edges of a precomputed tree $\mathcal T$ of depth $\diameter$, which leads to a number of messages sent equals to the number of nodes (minus one).
+Such a tree $\mathcal T$ can be computed via a breadth first search for instance.

-\paragraph{NOW-Broadcast-Local.} Relying on the overlay built by NOW and OVER, it is possible to derive a broadcast protocol with a communication cost of $O(n\log^6 N(\log N +\log \delta^{-1})(\log\log N+M))$ bits for $\delta \in (0,1)$ and $M$ the size of the message to be broadcasted, by adapting a gossip protocol from \cite{MoskSeparable}.
-The modifications done to the algorithm are the following: \begin{itemize} \item When a node $u$ wants to broadcast a message, it first broadcasts it to all the other nodes of its cluster using the secure broadcast protocol from \cite{Hirt2010}, whose complexity is quadratic in the size of the cluster. \item Afterwards, the information-spreading algorithm of \cite{MoskSeparable} is run on the overlay $\G^R$.
-When a cluster propagates the message to one of its neighbors, it means that each of its nodes send the message to all the nodes of the selected cluster.
-If the node of a cluster receives different messages, it performs a majority vote to select the message to keep. \end{itemize}
+Relying on the overlay of clusters built and maintained by NOW and OVER, it is possible to derive a broadcast algorithm that can tolerate an adversary and whose communication cost is $\tilde O(n)$ The algorithm is basically the following: \begin{itemize} \item When a node $u$ wants to broadcast a message, it first broadcasts it to all other nodes in its cluster using a secure broadcast algorithm (e.g., \cite{Hirt2010} whose complexity is quadratic in the size of the cluster). \item A cluster receiving the message propagates it to all its neighbors in $\mathcal T$: each node forwards the message to all nodes of the neighboring clusters iff the message is supported by a majority of nodes of the original cluster. \end{itemize}